bitst0rm-pub/Formatter/README.md

 | YAML | yamlmax **`(BI)`**, [yamlfmt](https://github.com/google/yamlfmt) [1], [prettier](https://github.com/prettier/prettier) [2], [prettierd](https://github.com/fsouza/prettierd) [2] | -- | -- | None [1], Node.js [2] | -- |
 | Zig | [zigfmt](https://github.com/ziglang/zig) | -- | -- | None | -- |

-> [!NOTE]
+> [!TIP]
 >
 > - The `sfhexenc` (Hex encoder) operates on bytes.
 To convert a Decimal value to Hexadecimal you need to use `sfbaseenc` (Base encoder) with a `"--radix"` of `16`; for Octal, set the `"--radix"` to `8`.
-> - For the best experience, use Sublime Text (multi-)selection to convert specific portions of text.
+> - Nothing prevents the use of Sublime Text (multi-)selection to convert specific portions of text.

 | Converter | Input | Output | Req. | Note |
 | ------ | :------: | :------: | :------: | :------: |